 In 2001, a few African American alumni/ae initiated a Union Black Alumni/ae Association.
 They subsequently reached out to many other alumni/ae, who returned to Union for a memorable reunion, and reconnected with each other and the institution.
 Three years later in February 2004, the Black Caucus and the Black Women¹s Caucus of Union hosted the inaugural Trailblazers worship service and celebration.
 This formal tribute was the embodiment of the organizers’ vision to continue the Association¹s efforts and build on it, in order to connect the powerful legacy of spirituality and strength among the distinguished list of Black Alumni/ae and the current students of African descent.

 Each year since, Trailblazers has been an opportunity to honor the powerful legacy of Union’s distinguished Black Alumni/ae and connect them with our current students through worship services and celebrations.
 The goal of Trailblazers is primarily to provide an opportunity to honor the ministerial work of Union¹s Black Alumni/ae as well as provide a forum for organizing around important and shared social justice issues.

-The 2019 Trailblazers series will honor the life and legacy of Rev. Dr. James Hal Cone with four Friday worship services at 7:00 p.m. in James Chapel.
+The Trailblazers 2019 series will honor the life and legacy of Rev. Dr. James Hal Cone with four Friday worship services at 7:00 p.m. in James Chapel.
 The services will focus on Cone’s founding of Black Liberation Theology, as well as the doors he opened for other theologies to emerge, including Same-Gender Loving/LGBTQ Theology and exploration of spiritual musicality.
 Union will also host a discussion on Friday, February 22 at 5:00 pm, featuring a panel of Dr. Cone’s former students discussing his teaching, mentorship, and impact.
 No RSVP is required for the weekly worship services.
 Please RSVP for the panel discussion here.